 Because it was raining we returned to the boat, but they were hosing the deck & turned the hose onto the gangway just as we were intending to cross it.
 Sat for about half an hour on a wet seat & watched a drunken Norwegian sailor going through much dumb-play on a seat opposite us to an empty bottle.
 (I only saw one other man worse for drink on this tour 11p.m.
 Left Bergen.

 FRIDAY.
 Breakfast at Odda (Hardanger) which is quite spoilt by carbide works.
 A long drive but well worthwhile along a lake to Laatefos in a stolkjaer with L. I succeeded in putting my foot through my oilsilk coat & placed it hors-de-combat.
 Water-falls galore, the Buarbrae glacier across the lake.
 A driver upset two Scotch ladies on the level the daughter’s fall was broken by falling on her mother: being Scotch they made light of it.
 The mother, “the lady with the hat”, was never seen without it on her head & “presumably”, as Miss Baxter said, “slept in it”.
-With intermittent cold thunder showers we steamed down the Hardanger to Noreimsund; it was this part of the journey that L. became acquainted with Miss B.1 After dinner we landed at 8 p.m.
+With intermittent cold thunder showers we steamed down the Hardanger to Noreimsund; it was this part of the journey that L. became acquainted with Miss B. (( Later to become his wife, and mother to Bobby Bulkeley, and so Robin, Felicity and Rosemary’s grandmother. )) After dinner we landed at 8 p.m.
 L. bore me company and remarked that a lady in a cerise sweater coat seemed disappointed that he was with me & did not take her ashore, & hurriedly sought her mother to do so.
 We went to a waterfall & took shelter, after paying 30ore, on a seat underneath it from heavy rain; we then climbed above it to find oak-fern in luxuriance everywhere.